245 Clinton Ave., Brooklyn, NY 11205

 155 W. Roe Blvd., Patchogue, NY 11772 631.687.4514

 Each student in the graduate nursing program is responsible for knowing all degree requirements and for monitoring her/his academic progression toward the completion of the degree requirements.
 Students should refer to the Graduate Nursing Handbook for a complete discussion of academic policies.
-General policies within the School of Professional and Graduate Studies that are applicable to all students will be contained within this handbook.
+General policies that are applicable to all students will be contained within this handbook.

 St. Joseph’s College, Department of Nursing, reserves the prerogative to adjust admission and program requirements in response to changes in accreditation or credentialing/registration criteria.